Written by Michelle Whitmer | Scientifically Reviewed By Sean Fitzgerald, PG | Edited By Walter Pacheco | Last Update: December 19, 2024

 Wall Panels

 Wallpaper and wall panels were commonly installed using asbestos adhesives.
-When wall panels are removed, the adhesive left behind is often visible as brittle old daubs.
+Removing old wall panels can leave behind the adhesive, often visible as brittle old daubs.

 Interior Fixtures